just1nGH/5G-NR-Sphere-Decoding-CPP/README.md

 C++ Implenmentation of 5G NR MIMO Sphere Decoder
 - Tree traverse stratigies: single tree search
-- Support different modulation schemes for each Tx antenna
+- Support  different modulation schemes for Tx antennas

 The implementation sphere decoding algorithms(single tree seach)for seeking the maximum-likelihood solution for a set of symbols transmitted over the MIMO channel.